 3. Farmer’s Markets

-Enjoy warm summer evenings, fresh produce and crafts at the Bigfork Village Markets every Monday from 5-7:30 pm, June – September, held at Brookside Yard.
-Come at 3:30 for free community yoga and stay for live music and food trucks or the Bigfork Farmer’s Market is every Wednesday from 3–7 pm through September 4th then until 6 pm through October 9th.
-It is held at the new VFW location on Highway 35 in Bigfork.
+Enjoy warm summer evenings, fresh produce and crafts at the Bigfork Village Markets every Monday from 5-7:30 pm, June – September, held at Lake Baked in the historic Bigfork Village.
+Bigfork Farmer’s Market is every Wednesday from 3–7 pm May – October at Bigfork Liquor Barn.
 Other area farmer’s markets can be found here.

 4. Riverbend Concert Series

-Riverbend Concert Series takes place at Sliter’s Park, next to the Swan River, every Sunday beginning at 7 pm from June 23rd – Aug 25th.
+Riverbend Concert Series takes place at Sliter’s Park, next to the Swan River, every Sunday beginning at 7 pm from the last weekend of June through August.
 10 great concerts, 10 summer Sundays, featuring 10 amazing local bands or artists.
 A truly great way to spend an evening, bring the whole family and enjoy.
 Tickets are $5 for adults and children 12 and under are free.

 5. Take a Hike

 The Flathead Valley is blessed to have so many recreational opportunities right outside our door.
 Stop in at the Bigfork Chamber Office or the Flathead Ranger District in Bigfork to get details on hikes around Jewel Basin and Flathead Lake.
 Whether you are interested in a ½ mile hike or an overnighter, there are plenty of options.
 Our don’t miss hike is Mount Aeneas, a moderate 7 mile hike with 360° views and mountain goats to greet you at the top.